| | | |

 Crispy Chickpea “Cutlets”

-Looking for a plant-based option that’s crispy, satisfying, and packed with protein?
-These Crispy Chickpea “Cutlets” check all the boxes!
-They’re golden on the outside, tender on the inside, and made with ingredients you likely already have in your pantry.
-Perfect as a meatless main, appetizer, or a hearty side dish, these cutlets are super versatile and come together in no time.
+Craving a plant-based option that’s crispy, satisfying and packed with protein?
+These Crispy Chickpea “Cutlets” might just become your new go to option.
+They are perfectly golden on the outside and tender on the inside.
+Whether you us them as a meatless main, a fun appetizer or a crispy side dish, they are super versatile and come together pretty quickly and easily.

-Made with chickpeas and chickpea flour, these cutlets are naturally gluten-free and filled with fiber and plant-based protein.
-A quick blitz in the food processor and a light pan-fry is all it takes to bring them to life.
-The aquafaba (the liquid from canned chickpeas) acts as a binder and adds moisture — no eggs needed!
+Made with chickpeas and chickpea flour, these cutlets are full of fiber and plant-based protein.
+A quick blitz in a food processor or mixer and a light pan-fry are all it takes to get them crispy and ready to serve.
+The aquafaba (the liquid from the chickpeas inside the can) helps bind everything together while keeping the mixture moist, in substitution of eggs.

 Ingredients You’ll Need (Measurements below here):